 Each student recipient served as an intern at the EcoComplex this summer.
 Participating interns conducted their research with Rutgers EcoComplex staff, Rutgers faculty and/or incubator companies located at the EcoComplex.
 Each prepared a presentation for the August 25 event, as well as authored a research paper.

-This 2014 Jerome Goldstein scholarship recipients and their presentations titles are:
+The 2014 Jerome Goldstein scholarship recipients and their presentations titles

 “Food Waste-to-Energy-Potential-Solution for Disaster Resilience”